rqlite/rqlite/README.md

 ### Why replicate SQLite?
 [SQLite](http://www.sqlite.org/) is a "self-contained, serverless, zero-configuration, transactional SQL database engine".
 The entire database is contained within a single file on disk, making working with it very straightforward.
 Many people have experience with it, and it's been a natural choice for adding relational-database functionality to many systems.
 However, SQLite isn't replicated, which means it can become a single point of failure if used to store, for example, metadata about a cluster of machines.
 While it is possible to continually copy the SQLite file to a backup server everytime it is changed, this file-copy must not take place while the database is being accessed.

 rqlite combines the ease-of-use of SQLite with straightfoward replication.

 ## Building and Running
-Download and run rqlite like so (tested on 64-bit Kubuntu 14.04):
+Download, test (optional), and run rqlite like so (tested on 64-bit Kubuntu 14.04):

     mkdir rqlite # Or any directory of your choice. cd rqlite/